fgiannetti/image-ripper/README.md

 The result is a directory that contains all files and directories contained in the exported image.
 The image should be a tar file

+_NOTE:_ By now, all symlynks inside the original tar will be discarded

 ## Usage

 ### Build